 Autumn is almost here, and school has officially commenced.
 Traditional Chinese medicine (TCM) puts great stock into the impact each change of season can have for your body and your mind.
 Get into the fall mindset and prepare for a great semester by increasing your focus as we enter the third season of the year.

 One of the more common herb formulas for focus is Gui Pi Tang.
 Known as the “Student’s Formula” at Pacific College, Gui Pi Tang is a combination of herbs that are known to restore your spleen qi (which is actually what ‘gui pi tang’ translates into in English) and to harness your concentration.
 The spleen is considered to be the organ of thinking in traditional Chinese medicine.
 Gui Pi Tang works to build qi, or energy, in the blood, which, in TCM, is believed to store memory.

-Whichever techniques you choose to help you focus this fall, Dr. Sperber has an additional suggestion as well, “I would like to add ‘Yi’, which means “intention.”
-In order to focus you must have the intention to focus.”
-Consciously set your intention and watch yourself improve this Autumn.
+Whichever techniques you choose to help you focus this fall, also consider “yi”, or “intention”.
+In order to focus you must have the intention to focus.
+Consciously set your intention and watch yourself improve this autumn.

 “Strengthen the Heart with Qigong”